pesader/toolenv/README.md

 ## Attribution

 The logo of toolenv is inspired by the logo of toolbx, designed by [jimmac](https://github.com/jimmac) (Jakub Steiner).
-It's a cog the wrench!
+It's a cog for the wrench!

 ![](assets/toolenv-toolbx.png)